MinhNHHH/draw-real-time/README.md

 All users in a session work on the same canvas.

 Each session has a unique *session ID*, which can be set to anything.
-A random 4-character session ID is generated if one is not provided.
+A random character session ID is generated if one is not provided.
 A session's ID can be changed at any time so long as the new ID isn't already taken.

 Sessions can also optionally have a password set on them, so that only users who are able to provide the password can join.